 Various parts of Theobroma cacao have been used and studied as medicine including the leaves, seeds, bark, flower, pulp, and cocoa butter (oil).

 A liquor has been made from Theobroma cacao, by combining cocoa butter, cocoa powder, which is cleaned, fermented, dried, and roasted, and possibly then processed with an alkali (called dutching) to increase palatability. .
-The earliest use of cacao, in mesoamerica (pre 1000 BC) is thought to be a fermented alcoholic beverage of the pulp, which may have been what then lead to the production of the cocoa beverage still used today due to byproduct of this process yielding fermented cacao seeds.
-It is these fermented seeds that are the primary ingredient in the non alcoholic cocoa beverage that is still used today .
+The earliest use of cacao, in Mesoamerica (pre-1000 BC) is thought to be a fermented alcoholic beverage of the pulp, which may have been what then lead to the production of the cocoa beverage still used today due to a byproduct of this process yielding fermented cacao seeds.
+It's these fermented seeds that are the primary ingredient in the non-alcoholic cocoa beverage that is still used today .

-Traditionally, in various meso-american cultures such as Olmec, Aztec, and Maya used the cocoa beverage to fight fatigue, and to build up resistance .
+Traditionally, in various Meso-American cultures such as Olmec, Aztec, and Maya used the cocoa beverage to fight fatigue, and to build up a resistance .

 - No specific dose, but 30-100g is usually a good dose of raw cacao.

 Follow Us On Social Media

 - Long ter use is acceptable.

 Theobroma cacao's classification is not fully agreed upon by taxonomists, some of which consider it a member of the Sterculiaceae family of plants, while others classify it under the Malvaceae family.
 Its most common classification, Sterculiaceae comprises about 1500 species into 70 genera.
 Theobroma itself only has about 20 different species.

 Theobroma's name was given to it by the famous taxonomist Linnaeus, meaning "food of the gods" (, while the name of the preparation of the seeds known today as chocolate, stemmed from the Aztec word chocolatyl which referred to the beverage drunk at social celebrations, and rituals .